freedom-finance-stack/suraksha-shield/README.md

 Before you start, make sure you have the following:
 - An AWS account with sufficient permissions to create CloudFormation stacks, Lambda functions, and EventBridge rules.
 - Your IP address whitelisted by the Razorpay Security Team(security@razorpay.com).
+- AWS CLI installed and configured on your local machine.

 ### Cloning the Repository